mbinnun/MBXUB/README.md

 # Known Issues

 <b>After running the restore script, booting the system from the hard drive takes a lot of time - espacially the part of local-premount.</b>
 Easy to fix!
-After booting the installed system for the first time, activate a swap partition (using the swapon command or via GParted on use your own method to enable swap).
+After booting the installed system for the first time, activate a swap partition (using the swapon command or via GParted or use your own method to enable swap).
 Right after having the swap activated, run <b>sudo update-initramfs -u</b>.
-The system should boot much quicker from now on.
+The system should boot much faster from now on.

 <b>On a tablet pc with a touch screen, I can't move to portrait mode</b>
 You should enable the service "iio-sensor-proxy".
 I also created a script called rotate-screen.sh that is useful to rotate the screen manually and also to transform the pointer device.